How to Enable Dual-Channel RAM

 There was some research that showed that the CPU (processor) would perform better on dual-channel mode as it consumes 5 to 20% less load on the CPU.

 This is a big factor if you are using a budget PC build as it can have a lot of benefits going forward in terms of longevity, performance, and safety.
-Overworking your CPU can tend to overheat without extra cooling and running dual-channel RAMs are efficient in this sense.
+Overworking your CPU can tend to overheat without extra cooling and running dual channel RAM is efficient in this sense.

 What is Single-Channel Mode